bitfireAT/webdav-push/webdav-push-draft.md

 - Expiration? how long by default, min/max (24 h), server decides (and can impose limits)
 - End-to-end-encryption?
 Or should it be defined per transport?

-~~Depth header: not specified now because of complexity.~~ By now, only updates in direct members (equals `Depth: 1`) are sent.
+By now, only updates in direct members (equals `Depth: 1`) are sent.
 Maybe it could be specified that servers can send one notification per path segment?
 Implications?

-1. POST to the collection like for [sharing resources](https://datatracker.ietf.org/doc/html/draft-pot-webdav-resource-sharing-04#section-4.3)
+1. **POST to the collection like for [sharing resources](https://datatracker.ietf.org/doc/html/draft-pot-webdav-resource-sharing-04#section-4.3)**
-2. Alternatively: URL + action query parameter like in [Managed Attachments](https://www.rfc-editor.org/rfc/rfc8607.html#section-3.3)
-3. Alternatively: POST to a dedicated URL (that we know from PROPFIND)
+2. (Alternatively: POST to a dedicated URL that we know from PROPFIND)

-Do we need to provide a possibility for the client to list its subscriptions or request their details?
-Probably yes.
-Could be relevant if the server generates some info (salt) per subscription and the client needs to get hold of it.
-In this case, define collection so that every subscription has its own URL and can for instance be deleted with this URL.

 Allowed response codes: